Andersonglossum virginianum: Medicinal uses

-Herbalists from the nineteenth-century have suggested that A. virginianum may possibly be a replacement or a substitute for Symphytum officinale (also known as comfrey).
-For a long time, A. virginianum has been used to help treat wounds and to flush out any internal digestive disorders and respiratory infections.
+Herbalists from the nineteenth-century suggested that A. virginianum could be a replacement or a substitute for Symphytum officinale (also known as comfrey).
+A. virginianum was traditionally used to help treat wounds and to flush out any internal digestive disorders and respiratory infections.
 It also acts as a sedative medication.

-Because of one of the active substances in the plant, large doses of it should not be taken because it can cause liver problems.
+Like many plants in the borage family traditionally used as medicine, A. virginianum is now known to contain pyrrolizidine alkaloids, compounds that can cause acute and chronic liver damage and cancer.
+Herbalists recommend avoiding internal usage and large or extended doses.